 Take the meat out of the fridge well before you are ready to cook to bring it to room temperature.
 In a large pot, warm the mustard oil on a high heat.
 When a wooden spoon sizzles when it touches the oil, drop in the whole spices.
 As they sizzle up in seconds, spoon in the meat with it’s marinade.
 On a high heat, viciously mix the meat browning it evenly as you go along for five minutes.
 Nest, lower the heat to medium, pour in two cups of water, cover and cook the meat for half an hour.

 You need to make sure you are stirring the meat every five minutes to prevent it from getting stuck or burning.
 After half an hour, take the lid off and let the curry bubble away, while the meat cooks. remember to keep stirring.
 While this is happening, make a cashew paste.
 I put the cashews in a hand blender with two tablespoons of water.
 In the last 15 minutes of cooking. mix this into the meat, then lower the heat to medium low and let the oil ooze to the top of the pot.

 The meat takes a good hour of cooking to become really tender, and it may take you more.
 If you are going to pressure cook this, I would definitely recommend marinating to get the best flavour.

 Serve this with lime wedges, cholar dal and steaming hot rice for a festive meal.
 Or just with some ready store parathas for an easy supper like I did.

-This entry was posted on Wednesday, October 17th, 2012 at 10:40 am and is filed under Cooking to impress, Entertaining, Highlights, Lamb (or goat), Meat.
+This entry was posted on Wednesday, October 17th, 2012 at 10:40 am and is filed under Cooking to impress, Entertaining, Highlights, Lamb, Meat.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.